dragonflydb/documentation/docs/managing-dragonfly/replication.md

 ## Monitoring Replication Lag

 Dragonfly defines the replication lag as the maximal amount of unacknowledged database among all shards.
-This metric is calculated by the primary instance and is visible both as the `dragonfly_connected_replica_lag_records` field in the [prometheus metrics](./monitoring.md) as well as in the `INFO REPLICATION` command output as the `lag` field.
+This metric is calculated by the primary instance and is visible both as the `dragonfly_connected_replica_lag_records` field in the [Prometheus metrics](./monitoring.md) as well as in the `INFO REPLICATION` command output as the `lag` field.

 ```bash